If there is an element of the Art Department often overlooked by audiences when regarding filmmaking, it's the Prop.

 Accordingly, note how his father's crown fits him perfectly (unlike how ill Richard's crown fit Henry) but, more importantly, Hal also looks comfortable in the paraphernalia of kingship as Richard understood it.

-So, in Hal's coronation, order is set back in place.
+So, in Hal's coronation, the order is set back in place.
 In his figure, rises a synthesis between Richard's divine and legitimate kingship and Henry's unlawful yet righteous one.

 3. Henry V